 The main drawback of the Speech Accent Archive is its absence of human-judged fluency ratings.
 Experiment 2 used the subset of the data that one could reasonably assume a score for - native speakers.
 However, we cannot assume the score of non-native English speakers without any examination.
 We should consider finding a heuristic for fluency to test the remainder of the SAA.
 Additionally, Experiment 2 did not clarify whether the model distinguished between read and spontaneous speech or L2 and native speech.
 We must answer these two questions before combining these datasets in our model.
 Although it does not contain fluency ratings, the SAA collects metadata from the recorders, which is explained fully in Section 4.1.
-Two valid data points are the 'Age of English Onset' and the 'Age' metrics.
-From there, we can find two hypothetical 'proxies' for fluency - 'Age of Onset' and 'Years Learning English'.
+Two valid data points are the "Age of English Onset" and the "Age" metrics.
+From there, we can find two hypothetical "proxies" for fluency - "Age of Onset" and "Years Learning English".
 They coincide with two intuitive ideas associated with fluency.
 On one hand, one might expect that a speaker's fluency has a positive correlation with the length of time they have spoken the language.
 One can conversely imagine that the earlier a speaker starts speaking English, the more fluent they are.
 Significantly, these two theories predict different correlations with fluency within them.
 A model accurately predicting fluency independently of the read-spontaneous distinction might follow one of these two patterns.
 There is another, more sobering, theory.
 A model trained exclusively on spontaneous speech may consistently rate all read speech as having high values.
 Experiment 3 will help us test our hypotheses.

-$^1\mathrm{We}$ can easily extract the 'Years Learning English' metric by subtracting the 'Age of English Onset' from the speaker's 'Age'
+1We can easily extract the "Years Learning English" metric by subtracting the "Age of English Onset" from the speaker's "Age"

 Experiment 3 has a setup that is highly similar to that of the previous experiment.
-Since the Linear Regression and Random Forest models did not mark native read speech as more fluent than L2 Spontaneous speech, we can assume that they could not generalize fluency predictions from spontaneous to read speech.
+Since the Linear Regression and Random Forest models did not clearly mark native read speech as more fluent than L2 Spontaneous speech, we can assume that they could not generalize fluency predictions from spontaneous to read speech.
 Therefore, this experiment will only use the Neural Network model and the non-transcription feature bundle from Experiment 2.

 These models, once trained, will be tested on native Spanish speakers from the SAA.
+The choice of native language for this experiment is arbitrary, since we would have expected some sort of distribution of scores for any native language.
 Since these speakers are L2 Speakers of English, we can expect them to have some distribution of actual fluency predictions.
 Therefore, if the models predict according to the fluency lines, they will also present their data along some distribution.
 If they score all read speech highly instead, the scores will be concentrated solely above three and be similar to the Native Read data from Experiment 2.
 These predictions will also be plotted against each individual's "Age of Onset" and their "Years Learning English," respectively, to see whether either metric correlates with the fluency predictions.